danyelfreir/VLN2-H42/RequirementAnalysis/Usecases.md

     1. The seller receives notification regarding a new bid on a listed item of his
     2. The seller reviewes the bid and can accept or decline the offer
 Extensions:
-    None at this stage in the progress
+    None

 Name: Reviewing a bid
 Number: 16
-Description: 14
+Description: Seller reviews a bid for an item.
 Priority: High
 Author: Gissur Már
 Source: Nr 21 in requirements